Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 54: Refactor: Improve styling of README to enhance functionality. at 2024-12-26 14:23:36
 * Commit 55: Chore: Clean up tests for faster execution. at 2024-12-26 12:08:45
 * Commit 56: Docs: Add new feature utility to enhance functionality. at 2024-12-26 13:03:36
+* Commit 57: Perf: Optimize performance of utility for faster execution. at 2024-12-26 13:02:29